luigisaetta/jobs_bp/.ipynb_checkpoints/bp-checkpoint.md

 CONDA_ENV_SLUG = tensorflow27_p37_cpu_v1
 ```

-Service can be use for CONDA envs provided by Oracle Data Science.
+**Service** can be use for CONDA envs provided by Oracle Data Science.

+### How to read a CSV file directly from Object Storage using ocfs

+[OCFS](https://docs.oracle.com/en-us/iaas/tools/ocifs-sdk/latest/index.html) is a library, provided from Oracle Data Science team, that enables you to easily access the **Object Storage** as if it were a file system.

+Using the function **read_from_object_storage**, provided in utils.py, you can read a CSV file, stored on the Object Storage, in a **Pandas DataFrame**.

+In utils.py you can find also an example, useful to write a binary file (for example the model file) to Object Storage.